-- Reviews: See what clients say about them in their testimonials and reviews section of their website.
+- Reviews: See what clients say about them in the testimonials and reviews section of their website.

 - Social: Review their comments on social media – how well do they deal with customer service?

-When any leaflet distribution company ticks all these boxes, ask them for a free, no-obligation quote; then compare the prices and services all of them are offering.
+When any Leaflet distribution service ticks all these boxes, ask them for a free, no-obligation quote; then compare the prices and services all of them are offering.
 Only then will you be able to choose the best one for your needs and budget.

-Different councils across the UK have separate regulations around distributing printed materials.
+Different local authorities across the UK have separate regulations regarding distributing printed materials.
 Use the postcode checker at GOV.UK to learn the laws around licencing and fees affecting your area.